raudette/meshtastic_discord_bridge/README.md

 Fill in the values for your environment in sampledotenvfile, and rename to .env

+If you connect to your mesh device via TCP, specify the hostname in MESHTASTIC_HOSTNAME.
+If no hostname is specified, a serial interface is assumed.

 ```
 python3 -m pip install -r requirements.txt
 python meshtastic_discord_bridge.py